 Teachers with prior experience can earn closer to 2.4 million won ($1950.)
 Remember, private schools are less regulated than public schools, so you’ll witness significant variations in pay.

-If you’re earning close to 5 million won, you’re living very comfortably in South Korea, regardless of where you reside.
+If you’re earning close to 5 million won, you’re living very comfortably in Korea, regardless of where you reside.
 In addition, universities offer longer vacations, fewer working hours, and will also provide flights and accommodation.

 How Much Money Can You Save Teaching English in South Korea?

 South Korea has a powerful economy, and living costs are higher than many other Asian nations.
-However, despite South Korea’s remarkable economic growth since the Korean War, teaching English provides a comfortable salary, whether you work in the public or private sector.
+However, despite Korea’s remarkable economic growth since the Korean War, teaching English provides a comfortable salary, whether you work in the public or private sector.

 If you’re living in rural South Korea, you’ll save money on rent and bills when teaching English.
 Seoul, one of the world’s most vibrant cities, is a financial hub.
 Subsequently, apartments cost a lot more and living costs in general are higher.